If you find vskill useful, give it a star on GitHub→

 # Audit current project

-npx vskill audit
+npx vskill@latest audit

 # CI pipeline with SARIF output

-npx vskill audit --ci --report sarif
+npx vskill@latest audit --ci --report sarif

 # Only show high and critical findings

-npx vskill audit --severity high,critical
+npx vskill@latest audit --severity high,critical

 CI integration